 - Yes.
 Introduction To Photography.

 - Type of camera required: Any camera that allows full manual exposure mode.
-A pop-up flash on the camera or an external portable flash unit that is compatible with the camera would be helpful but not required.
+A pop-up flash on the camera or an external, portable flash unit compatible with the camera would be helpful, but not required.

 *Contact Sam for more information